SujanVBharadwaj/Music-recommendation-model/README.md

 5)spotify.ouath2
 6)nltk and nltk.stem.porter
-7)sklearn(depriciated) ....current package to install for sklearn methods **scikit-learn** to install scikit-learn .....type and the the command: pip install scikit-learn
+7)sklearn(depriciated) ....current package to install for sklearn methods **scikit-learn** to install scikit-learn .....type and enter the command: pip install scikit-learn

 Futher enhancements will be made